MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 Types promotion
 ===============

-The matrix operations may involve few other data types like real and complex numbers leading to many combinations of types.
-In order to simplify the descriptions, the generic names :var:`num`, :var:`cpx` and :var:`idx` (indexes) are used for real, complex and integer-as-index numbers respectively, and :var:`mat`, :var:`cmat` and :var:`imat` for real, complex and integer matrices respectively.
+The matrix operations may involve other data types like real and complex numbers leading to many combinations of types.
+In order to simplify the descriptions, the generic names :var:`num`, :var:`cpx` and :var:`idx` (indexes) are used for real, complex and integer-as-index numbers respectively, :var:`vec`, :var:`cvec` and :var:`ivec` for real, complex and integer vectors respectively, and :var:`mat`, :var:`cmat` and :var:`imat` for real, complex and integer matrices respectively.
 For example, the sum of a complex number :var:`cpx` and a real matrix :var:`mat` gives a complex matrix :var:`cmat`.
 The case of :var:`idx` means that a :type:`number` will be interpreted as an index and automatically rounded if it does not hold an integer value.
 The following table summarizes all valid combinations of types for binary operations involving at least one matrix type:

 =================  ==================  ===============
 Left Operand Type  Right Operand Type  Result Type